 - 1.1.
 This Annex outlines the Cambridge City and South Cambridgeshire District Council's requirements around meeting the needs of specific groups within our communities. - 1.2.
 It identifies the different types of housing likely to be required to meet a diverse range of needs and to create mixed and balanced communities. - 1.3.
 Affordable Housing is dealt with separately in the Affordable Housing Requirements Annex, and there is also a separate Build to Rent Annex to this Strategy. - 1.4.
 The requirement to provide affordable housing as part of a scheme will be dependent on the type and nature of housing being brought forward to meet the needs of specific groups. - 1.5.
+Although this policy cannot override National Planning Policy and associated guidance, or the councils' adopted Local Plans, it will be a material consideration in dealing with planning applications. - 1.6.
 Evidence used to support our approach for the provision of housing for specific groups is set out in the Housing Needs Evidence Annex.